-8.5 The sum of £260.186m contains Council Tax, Business Rates and grants received from Central Government to finance revenue expenditure throughout the year.
+8.5 The sum of £260.186m (detailed at Note 4) contains Council Tax, Business Rates and grants received from Central Government to finance revenue expenditure throughout the year.
 This income is not attributable to a specific service.

 (c) Deficit on the Provision of Services